suyashk12/GNN_binding_energies/README.md

 ## Accessing Midway3 on RCC

 RCC provides a user guide for accessing the shared cluster systems, available [here](https://rcc-uchicago.github.io/user-guide/).
-You can use a private partition of Midway3 if your team requires GPU resources for the challenge.
+We have reserved a private partition of Midway3 for teams that require GPU resources for the challenge.

 ### Logging In
 Use the following command to log into Midway3: